mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Description
     * - ``id``
       - int
-      - ID of the channel subscription entry.
+      - ID of the Channel subscription entry.
     * - ``reason``
       - int
       - Reason code for the unsubscription. ``1`` is unsubscribed by the Contact, ``2`` is bounced, and ``3`` is manually marked as unsubscribed by the Marketer.